Roger Binns

 • Implemented a core dump catcher which grabbed all relevant information into a dump file (eg open files, memory maps, core image) and build system component for getting backtraces (Python, gdb scripting)

-A substantial part of my effort was focussed on acceleration for the following protocols for the WX/WXC platforms (in addition to some others not made public yet):
+A substantial part of my effort was focused on acceleration for the following protocols for the WX/WXC platforms (in addition to some others not made public):

 • SMB/CIFS - Microsoft file sharing protocol